 Big Sky, Montana.
 Airport: Bozeman

 Big Sky barely made the criteria on this list, because it is a bit of a hike from the Bozeman airport.
-It is right at 60 minutes from the airport on a good day with no weather issues.
+It is right at 60 minutes from the airport on a good day with no weather or traffic issues.
 But once you are there, you have some of the biggest, and best skiing anywhere.
+We love Big Sky.
 In fact, we think the skiing in Montana is downright underrated, even though it has been getting plenty of press lately.
 Plus, the Bozeman airport is growing and adding more direct flights by the year.
 Big Sky is about an hour drive from the Bozeman airport, and the Bozeman airport was serviced by 16 different cities a the time of this writing.
 The drive from the Bozeman airport to Big Sky is stunning, and a little tense if the weather is bad.
 Once you are there, though, look forward to 5,000 acres of skiable terrain and one of the best all-around ski experiences in North America.
 If you wanted to keep your skiing a little closer to Bozeman, Bridger Bowl is an excellent ski area that is much smaller, but only about 20 minutes from Bozeman.
 It is a great spot if you are try save some money too — Bridger’s lift tickets are less than 1/2 of the other resorts on this list.

 Deer Valley, Utah.
 Airport: Salt Lake City